 maker, a safe, and on the second floor (which I recommend), vaulted ceilings.
 There is plenty of parking.
 Maswik

 North is closer to the rim than the South rooms, so it only takes a few minutes to hit the rim or the trail.
 Maswik North

 rooms are a little cleaner and fresher than the South, but from my point of view, they are not worth double the price.
 In

 Summer Maswik North rooms are $215, and Winter rates are a somewhat more reasonable $129 a night and

-sometimes even lower.
-Evenings are generally cool at Grand Canyon, so unless you are in the dead of Summer, you
+sometimes even as low as $90.
+Evenings are generally cool at Grand Canyon, so unless you are in the dead of

 |Maswik North Room with vaulted ceilings.